Two Phase III Sister Studies of a Microbicide Ring to Prevent HIV: The Ring Study & ASPIRE

 - Efforts to promote abstinence, monogamy and the use of male condoms have neither done enough to stop the HIV epidemic nor are they realistic methods in many settings.
 Women lack practical and discreet tools they can use to protect themselves from HIV infection.

-- Vaginal rings are flexible products that fit comfortably inside the vagina and provide sustained delivery of drugs over a period of time.
-Vaginal rings are already used in many countries to deliver hormones.
-IPM’s dapivirine ring adapts this commonly used medical technology as a way to offer women potentially long-acting protection from HIV during sex with a male partner.
+- Vaginal rings are flexible products that fit comfortably high inside the vagina and provide sustained delivery of drugs over a period of time.
+Women in many countries already use vaginal rings designed to deliver contraceptive hormones.
+IPM’s dapivirine ring adapts this commonly used medical technology to offer women potentially long-acting protection from HIV during sex with a male partner.

 - The dapivirine ring is the first long-acting ARV-based product to enter efficacy testing and the first involving an ARV other than tenofovir or a tenofovir combination.
 As the product developer and regulatory sponsor, IPM will seek regulatory approval for the dapivirine ring based on the results of The Ring Study and ASPIRE as well as several smaller safety studies taking place in the United States and Europe.
 Together, all of these studies make up the full Dapivirine Ring Licensure Program.